NATO talks with Finland, Sweden falter but will continue

 NATO officials also refused to provide details.
 They underlined remarks earlier Wednesday by Secretary-General Jens Stoltenberg, that “we are determined to work through all issues and reach a rapid conclusion.”
 Meetings and diplomatic outreach aimed at resolving the problem will continue.

+Turkey is the only ally to have clearly voiced its opposition — and while Croatia’s president on Wednesday suggested his country could do the same to secure a tradeoff from Western powers, he’s unlikely to derail the Croatian government’s support for the Nordic pair’s NATO accession.

-But Turkey is the only ally to have clearly voiced its opposition.
-President Recep Tayyip Erdogan insists that Finland and Sweden must show more respect for Turkish sensitivities about terrorism.
+Turkish President Recep Tayyip Erdogan insists Finland and Sweden must show more respect for Turkish sensitivities about terrorism.
 He is refusing to budge over what he says is their alleged support for Kurdish militants.

 Erdogan accuses the two countries of turning a blind eye to activities of the banned Kurdistan Workers Party, or PKK, even though the group is on the European Union’s anti-terror blacklist.

 “You will not hand over terrorists to us, but you will ask us to allow you to join NATO.
-NATO is a security entity.
-It is a security agency.
-Therefore, we cannot say ‘yes’ to depriving this security organization of security,” he said Wednesday, in an address to ruling party lawmakers.
+NATO is a security entity … Therefore, we cannot say ‘yes’ to depriving this security organization of security,” he said Wednesday.

+Croatian President Zoran Milanovic said his Balkan country should follow suit.
+Milanovic is feuding with Prime Minister Andrej Plenkovic on domestic issues.

+“We should follow Turkey’s example,” Milanovic said.
+“Turkey will sell its NATO status at a high price.”

+Before Croatia’s lawmakers ratify the Nordic pair’s NATO bid, Milanovic — a socialist — wants a change of neighboring Bosnia’s electoral law in favor of Bosnian Croats.
+But Plenkovic’ conservative party enjoys a small majority over the socialists in parliament, and would likely carry the vote on Finland and Sweden’s NATO bids.

-The day had started off on an upbeat note.
-Stoltenberg had said that the military alliance stands ready to seize a historic moment and move quickly on allowing Finland and Sweden to join its ranks, after the two countries submitted their membership requests.
+The day had started off on an upbeat note in Brussels.
+Stoltenberg had said the military alliance stands ready to seize a historic moment and move quickly on allowing Finland and Sweden to join its ranks, after the two countries submitted their membership requests.

 The official applications set a security clock ticking.
-Russia, whose war on Ukraine spurred them to join the military organization, has warned that it wouldn’t welcome such a move, and could respond.
+Russia, whose war on Ukraine spurred them to join the alliance, has warned that it wouldn’t welcome such a move, and could respond.

 “This is a good day at a critical moment for our security,” a beaming Stoltenberg said, as he stood alongside the two envoys, with NATO, Finnish and Swedish flags at their backs.